 - Melt sugar and butter together in a small bowl.

-- Mix dry ingredients in large bowl, add buttermilk, eggs and sugar and mix well until mostly combined.
+- Mix dry ingredients in an extra large bowl, add melted butter, buttermilk, and eggs and mix well until mostly combined.

 - Split the dough between two steel ovenproof pans.
 Note: there's no need to line the tray with butter or cooking spray.
 Cut/section the dough with a knife before you bake them for 40-45min at 180℃ / 356℉.
 Note: you can cut them as small or as big as you prefer them.
-Repeat with the second batch of rusks.
+You can bake in batches or simultaneously, depending on your oven rack setup.

 - Cut/section the baked rusks again, loosening them and carefully break the pieces apart.
 Spread evenly on a tray and bake at 90℃ / 194℉ for 2-4hrs or until they’re fully dry.
 Note: don’t fully close the door of the oven, just place a dry cloth in between the oven door and the oven to allow additional moisture to escape.